ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 5.2.2 Location description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Provinces to model include Tianjin, Jiangsu, Guangdong, Henan, and Heilongjiang (optional).
+*Provinces to model include Tianjin, Jiangsu, Guangdong, Henan, and Heilongjiang.
 The same population distribution of age and sex will be used among the different provinces.

 +-----------------------------------------------------+